Rappler Talk: Lawyers, victims push campaign against cults

-CEBU, Philippines – Since their escape from the Socorro Bayanihan Services Incorporated (SBSI), survivors have shared accounts of alleged child marriages, forced labor, and paramilitary training at a Senate investigation into the “cult” based in Surigao del Norte.
+CEBU, Philippines – Since their escape from the Socorro Bayanihan Services Incorporated (SBSI), survivors have shared accounts of alleged child marriages, forced labor, and paramilitary training during the Senate investigation into the “cult” based in Surigao del Norte.

 SBSI’s hilltop settlement in Socorro town hosts more than 3,000 residents.
 It has its own quasi-government called the Nueva Jerusalem Esperanza Ministry Government.
 It also has a private army that includes minors, as young as eight years old, known as “Soldiers of God.”